Hildebrand Law, P.C. mobile logo

 As it may be evident, the division of a personal injury settlement in a divorce is mostly dependent on what state you live in, and the circumstances of your case and marriage.
 Hiring an experienced personal injury and/or divorce lawyer, like personal injury lawyer Fort Lauderdale FL trusts, in your area will be beneficial in understanding and navigating your specific case.

 If you have questions about dividing a personal injury settlement in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona community property and family law attorneys have over 100 years of combined experience successfully representing clients in community property disputes and family law cases.
+Our Arizona community property and family law attorneys have decades of combined experience successfully representing clients in community property disputes and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.